open-rpc/open-rpc/docs/developers/index.md

 ## Getting started

-**If you’re new to developing with OpenRPC, you’re in the right place.** These guides written by the OpenRPC community will introduce you to the basics of OpenRPC and introduce core concepts that might be different from other API development you’re familiar with.
+**If you’re new to developing with OpenRPC, you’re in the right place.** These projects and repositories are written by the OpenRPC community will introduce you to the basics of OpenRPC and introduce core concepts that might be different from other API development you’re familiar with.

 Need a more basic non-technical primer first?
 Check out [open-rpc.org/learn.](/learn/)

-## Resources

-### Specification
+## Specification

 The specification for OpenRPC.
 A programming language and transport agnostic interface description for JSON-RPC 2.0 APIs.